 But with this flexibility comes the potential for additional debt.
 For example, if you plan to use it to pay off credit cards that have high interest rates, you can wind up racking up more charges.
 This actually occurs so frequently that it’s known to lenders as “reloading.”

 Another major downside that may encourage homeowners to seek a HELOC alternative is the instability and unpredictability that comes along with this option, as the variability in rates can lead to fluctuating bills.
 Your lender can also freeze your HELOC at any time — or reduce your credit limit — in the event of a drop in your credit score or home value.

+One alternative to a home equity loan is a cash-out refinance.
 One of the biggest perks of a cash-out refinance is that you can secure a lower interest rate on your mortgage, which means lower monthly payments and more cash to pay for other expenses.
 Or, if you’re able to make higher payments, a refinance might be a good way to shorten your mortgage.

 Of course, refinancing has its own set of challenges.
 Since you’re essentially paying off your current mortgage with a new one, you’re extending your mortgage timeline and you’re saddled with the same charges you dealt with the first time around: application, closing, and origination fees, title insurance, and possibly an appraisal.

 Overall, you can expect to shell out between two and six percent of the total amount you borrow, depending on the specific lender.
 Even so-called “no-cost” refinances can be deceptive, as you’ll likely have a higher rate to compensate.
 If the amount you’re borrowing is greater than 80% of your home’s value, you’ll likely need to pay for private mortgage insurance (PMI).